 The Waelstee Museum in De Waal

 De Waal is the smallest place on the island of Texel.
 About 225 people live here.
 One of the Texel attractions that are worthwhile is the Waelstee Museum.
 We look at what the Texelans' life was like over 100 years ago.
 Where today the children of the island ride bicycles on the dirt roads and streets, they were once pulled by goats in children's carriages.
 We discover such a “Bokkewagen” in the museum.
 Her parents preferred to ride horse-drawn carriages across the island in the Sunday state on weekends.

-We also show how cow's milk has been turned into cheese.
-This was the work of women, as well as the operation of the household.
-They did the work in the house, while their men went out to sea with the boats or did heavy work, such as the blacksmith of the place.
+It also shows how cow's milk has been processed into cheese.
+This was the work of women, as was the running of the household.
+They did the work in the house while their husbands took the boats out to sea or did heavy work, such as the local blacksmith.